 We are committed to being a good neighbour, concerned for the community and the environment.
 We will continually strive to improve our social and environmental performance.
 Our aim is to ensure that our activities contribute to the sustainable development of the regional communities we serve.

 The UWS Sustainability Plan outlines our ambition to achieve a 20% reduction in carbon by 2020 and how we go beyond this in embedding Sustainability in Education and the wider student experience.
-The Plan highlights how we support our students, staff and local communities through Initiatives which have a positive impact on economic, social and environmental sustainability.Download the UWS Sustainability Plan 2016 to 2020
+The Plan highlights how we support our students, staff and local communities through Initiatives which have a positive impact on economic, social and environmental sustainability.Download the Plan (pdf)

 UWS staff and students can join this easy to use scheme which has lots of great ideas and support to help you take action to reduce environmental impacts.